Last Updated 5 days ago

 Shore Temple, Mahabalipuram, Tamil Nadu

 The Shore Temple is a magnificent Hindu temple complex dedicated to Lord Shiva, located in the coastal town of Mahabalipuram (also known as Mamallapuram) in the Kanchipuram district of Tamil Nadu, India.
+In the race for the top 100+ most ancient temples in India, The Shore Temple, Mahabalipuram, Tamil Nadu stands at the 14th position.
 Here are some details about this historic temple

 The Shore Temple stands as a testament to the rich cultural heritage and architectural legacy of the Pallava dynasty.
 It remains a popular tourist attraction and pilgrimage destination, drawing visitors with its timeless beauty, spiritual ambiance, and historical charm.